Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

   * [Stop an Experiment](#stop-experiment)
   * [Clean an Experiment](#clean-experiment)

+This module has been tested with docker images of Brytlyt, MariaDB, MemSQL, Mariadb, MonetDB, OmniSci and PostgreSQL.

 ## Concepts

 An **experiment** is a benchmark of a DBMS in a certain **host setting** and a specific **benchmark setting**.